MACA offers a variety of trainings to enhance the response to child abuse all across Massachusetts.

 Healing, Hope and Justice: An Advanced Conversation

 Healing, Hope and Justice: An Advanced Conversation - our annual statewide conference – brings experts from around the country to train on best practices and innovative responses to child sexual abuse and exploitation.
-We’ve trained over 1500 professionals – including police, prosecutors, Department of Children and Families, victim advocates, medical professionals and mental health providers.
+We’ve trained over 2500 professionals – including police, prosecutors, Department of Children and Families, victim advocates, medical professionals and mental health providers.
+Registration is OPEN - click here to register for our 9th annual conference on May 7, 2019, featuring keynote speaker Sasha Joseph Neulinger!

 Recognizing and Responding to Child Abuse